"Leading the fight against homelessness, one family at a time."

 Rod Emam was born and raised in Salt Lake City as the son of two Iranian-American immigrants.
 He is currently employed as the program director at The Rising Sunset Proctor Care Services.
 Rod also serves on the board of directors and is project manager for the Siaosi Brown Dialysis Center which is Tonga’s first dialysis center.
 He enjoys reading about history, martial arts, basketball, and swimming.
 The Family Promise Mission is very important to him and feels very privileged for the opportunity to serve.

 Cole Wilkes is from Afton Wyoming.
 He was born into a family of entrepreneurs.
 He worked for multiple family members in various businesses while growing up, as well as working the family farm until going to Central Wyoming College to study broadcasting.
 After working for the local Fox News Affiliate, he eventually found his true passion which was teaching and helping students succeed.
 He currently teaches multiple elementary grades for Davis School district.

 Nicole Griffin Farrell is Corporate Counsel at Dyno Nobel, Inc., an international explosives company.
 Prior to joining Dyno Nobel, she was General Counsel at Apartment Management Consultants, LLC, a nationwide property management company, and a shareholder at the Salt Lake City firm of Parsons Behle & Latimer, where she practiced litigation and employment law.
 Nicole keeps busy with her family, including her husband and three kids.
 She spends as much time as possible in the outdoors, traveling, and reading.
 She is passionate about social justice, assisting those with physical and mental disabilities and illnesses, and eliminating homelessness.
-She is excited to be part of the Family Promise Board and to serve as its Secretary.
+She is excited to be part of the Family Promise Board of Directors.